-- No pupil/student should be marked present unless actually in attendance at school or other agreed educational activity. - The register should not have missing marks. - When a pupil/student arrives late but the register is still open, the pupils should be marked as late but counted as present for the session. - When a pupil/student misses registration, she/ he should be marked as an unauthorised absence, unless a medical letter/ phone call by parent/carer is received and deemed to be genuine. - Pupils should not have access to the register. - The Headteacher is the only person who can authorise that a pupil/student be removed from the register this can only be done with the agreement of the LA. - In addition to twice daily registration in form groups, a class register is taken for every lesson throughout the day.
-These are checked by the Key Stage Leader to identify possible truancy and any pupil/student found to have missed a lesson. - The school operates an Asymmetric week Monday Thursday 8:45am to 3:15pm (2 session), Friday 8:45am to 1:30pm (1 session)
+- No learner should be marked present unless actually in attendance at school or other agreed educational activity. - The register should not have missing marks. - When a learner arrives late but the register is still open, the learners should be marked as late but counted as present for the session. - When a learner misses registration, she/ he should be marked as an unauthorised absence, unless a medical letter/ phone call by parent/carer is received and deemed to be genuine. - Learners should not have access to the register. - The Headteacher is the only person who can authorise that a learner be removed from the register this can only be done with the agreement of the LA. - In addition to twice daily registration in form groups, a class register is taken for every lesson throughout the day.
+These are checked by the Key Stage Leader to identify possible truancy and any learner found to have missed a lesson. - The school operates an Asymmetric week Monday Thursday 8:45am to 3:15pm (2 session), Friday 8:45am to 1:30pm (1 session)